To submit an article online, and to check the status of your submission, you need to have an account with Citizen

 The authors agree to the above payment terms, which will apply to this submission if and when it is published by this journal (comments or questions to the editor can be added prior to submission).
 We offer a discount of 20% to papers submitted by FIRST and/or CORRESPONDING authors who are members of CSA.

 If you do not have funds available to pay the APC (e.g., because your institution/funder will not cover the fee) then we may be able to offer a discount or full waiver.
 Please note that these are available on an extremely limited basis.
-Please ensure that you contact the editor as early as possible should you need to discuss full or partial waiver options or the APC in general.
+Please ensure that you contact the editor at the time of submission should you need to discuss full or partial waiver options or the APC in general.
 Editorial decisions are made independently from the ability to pay the APC, and waivers will not be granted until after a paper has been accepted for publication.